 We are proud to offer clients the support of some of Glasgow’s most experienced property professionals from our estate agency and lettings office in Shawlands.
 We also offer our full range of legal and independent financial services from the site.

 The market in Glasgow South Side remains strong and there is no doubt that it is a seller’s market due to the lack of stock available.
-There are certainly plenty of willing buyers, significant competition, an aggressive selling price and in many cases a sales figures ten to fifteen percent over the Home Report valuation.
+There are certainly plenty of willing buyers and significant competition, a situation which is producing closing dates and offers well above Home Report valuation.

-The general attitude continues to be positive, and viewing numbers and offers are increasing daily as we go forward in 2018.
-As we expected the market will continue to pick up pace with a significant number of properties coming to the market in traditionally popular spring months which should generate plenty of interest and a high number of sales.
+The general attitude continues to be positive, with viewing numbers and offers increasing daily as we go forward in 2018.
+As we expected the market continued to pick up pace with a significant number of properties coming to the market in the traditionally popular spring months which have generated plenty of interest and a high number of sales.

 It is an ideal time for first time buyers to get on the property ladder with mortgage lenders also having a greater confidence which has been shown in their appetite to lend.
 This is providing fierce competition which can only be good for mortgage deals for buyers, and provides further encouragement for the local market in the year ahead.

-As we approach the Spring market, there remains strong demand for all types of property in the local market, with a tenant being able to secure a lease for a 2 bedroom flat for around £150 less than the cost of renting a similar flat in the West End.
+As we go through Q2 there remains strong demand for all types of property in the local market, with a tenant being able to secure a lease for a two bedroom flat for around £150 less than the cost of renting a similar flat in the West End.
 With lower selling prices, landlords can normally expect a better yield from this location.

-Recent legislation changes in December 2017, with the introduction of the new Private Residential Tenancy has not materially affected the rental market, however it remains to be seen what longer term impact this will have.
-Viewing enquiries remain strong and we expect these strong numbers to hold up during 2018.
+The introduction of the new Private Residential Tenancy has not materially affected the rental market, however it remains to be seen what longer term impact this will have.
+Viewing enquiries remain strong and we expect these strong numbers to hold up during the remainder of 2018.

 Shawlands is a bustling and vibrant area of Glasgow that has rapidly become one of the hubs of Glasgow’s Southside.
 Restaurants, bars, and excellent shopping can be found here, along with extensive transport links into the city centre and around Glasgow.
 Although the area consists mainly of tenement flats, there are a number of cottages and family homes to be found here too.
 The nearby Queen’s Park is a beautiful, large green space, extremely popular with local residents.
 Steeped in history, the park boasts children’s play areas, a golf course, a boating pond, allotments, and fabulous view of Glasgow.
 Shawlands also has a strong cultural scene, hosting both the Southside festival and the Wee Chill Music Festival.